Hong Kong, Shanghai shares sink as virus trumps strong data

-BANGKOK (AP) — Share prices in China have tumbled, with Hong Kong’s Hang Seng index down 6% and the Shanghai Composite index sinking 4.8%.
+BANGKOK (AP) — Share prices tumbled in China on Tuesday, with Hong Kong’s Hang Seng index down nearly 6% and the Shanghai Composite index sinking 5% as virus lockdowns and rising numbers of COVID cases threaten to disrupt manufacturing and trade.

-The sell-off gathered pace Tuesday afternoon despite the release of strong economic data earlier in the day.
+The sell-off gathered pace late in the session despite the release of data showing strong increases in retail sales, industrial production and investment in January-February.
 It followed the Chinese central bank’s decision not to ease interest rates to spur economic growth.

 Stocks also fell elsewhere in Asia and oil prices slid further as Russian forces pounded the Ukraine capital ahead of another round of talks between the two sides.

-Stocks fell Tuesday in Asia and oil prices slid further as Russian forces pounded the Ukraine capital ahead of another round of talks between the two sides.

-Anxiety over the war in Ukraine and an upcoming Federal Reserve meeting on interest rates are keeping global financial markets on edge.
+Anxiety over the war in Ukraine and an upcoming Federal Reserve meeting on interest rates are keeping markets on edge.

+Uncertainty about whether persistently high inflation might stifle the global recovery from the pandemic has caused gyrations in prices for oil, wheat and other commodities produced in the region, bringing day-to-day and hour-to-hour reversals across markets.

+Shares in Hong Kong have sunk to near six-year lows after the neighboring city of Shenzhen was ordered into a shutdown to combat China's worst COVID-19 outbreak in two years.

-The announcement followed a notice from Tsingshan Holding Group, a Chinese metals trader, that it had struck a deal with a consortium of its creditors on a “standstill arrangement” such that the banks would not make margin calls or close out their positions against Tsingshan while the company is resolving its nickel margin and settlement requirements.
+The announcement followed a notice from Tsingshan Holding Group, a Chinese metals giant, that it had struck a deal with its creditors on a “standstill arrangement” such that the banks would not make margin calls or close out their positions against it while the company is resolving its nickel margin and settlement requirements.

 Russia is the world’s No. 3 producer of nickel.
 It’s price and that of many other commodities has surged on speculation over possible disruptions to supplies as Russia contends with widening economic sanctions following its invasion of Ukraine.